 Physicians have helped raise the Swedish Heart & Vascular Institute's research program to greater national and international prominence through research and day-to-day interaction with patients and peers.
 Along with other experts on the cardiovascular research team, our staff was involved with 45 active investigational protocols in the past year, and saw the commercial realization of some of the devices they helped investigate.

 Swedish Cardiovascular Research is currently investigating numerous exciting technologies for opening arteries and keeping them open, such as stents coated with drugs/ as well as new drug-delivery systems.
 At the same time, there is a strong focus on research into preventing strokes and cerebrovascular disease.

-Currently, there are two major thrusts in the Heart & Vascular Institute's vascular-research efforts.
-Swedish cardiologists are identifying new territories for nonsurgical treatment, with carotid stenting as one example.
+Swedish cardiologists are identifying new territories for nonsurgical treatment.
 Vascular research also involves evaluating the use of other cutting-edge cardiac technologies for applications in vascular systems outside the heart.
 Examples include:

 Our physicians are also at the forefront of their fields when it comes to advanced training and education.

 - Atrial Fibrillation Research